 - Ovarian cysts:

 An ovarian cyst is a fluid-filled sac that arises from the ovary.
-Most ovarian cysts occur naturally and go away with few months (reference).
+Most ovarian cysts occur naturally and go away within a few months (reference).
 It affects between 8 and 18% of the females in the childbearing period (reference)

 In an average 28-day menstrual cycle, ovulation typically occurs about 14 days before the start of the next menstrual period.

-Mild lower abdominal tightness, breast tenderness, changes in the libido or smell, and vagnial mucus changes are the most common symptoms.
+Mild lower abdominal tightness, breast tenderness, changes in the libido or smell, and vaginal mucus changes are the most common symptoms.

 - Ovarian cancer.

 Approximately, 1.2% of women will be diagnosed with ovarian cancer at some point during a lifetime (reference).